Rayb0/topgg-bot-id-scraper/README.md

 ## How to use
 > Make sure you have Python installed.
 > Download the latest release or the source code.
-> Run `requirements.py` if you arent sure you dont have everything installed.
 > Run `main.py`.

 ## Requirements